"There was a recognition that everybody came from somewhere..."

 Folklore is the traditional set of expressive practices that groups of people do.
 It’s ways of speaking and special expressions—stories, rhymes, songs, games, dances, food traditions, handwork traditions…the things that people share—and modify—as they live.
 Folklore studies all that.

 I began to understand little by little that there is a kind of deep historical and cultural meaning to those practices.
 They express a lot about a place and a people.
 In any one place you can find combinations of true stories, exaggerated legends, and outright jokes that paint a local picture.
 It was fascinating.
 It just seemed like somebody needed to set that stuff down.
 Within a year, I was off to graduate school to study folklore.”

-"Talking with Suzanne had opened up my awareness to folklore as a course of study, and to graduate school; which changed my whole path.
+"Talking with Suzanne had opened up my awareness to folklore as a course of study, and to graduate school, which changed my whole path.
 And we got married, but it didn't last long.
-We were both really focused on different things - I needed to move for my PhD, and she wanted to stay to build her career, and frankly, she wanted to take up with other people at the same time.
-I mean, it was the early seventies, but I couldn’t do it.
+We were both really focused on different things—I needed to move for my PhD, and she wanted to stay to build her career, and frankly, she wanted to take up with other people at the same time.
+I mean, it was the early '70s, but I couldn’t do it.
 Being involved with one person was enough.
 You know, I was raised Catholic, church wedding, all this stuff.
 So my marriage ended.
-I think I was kind of clinically depressed for awhile.
+I think I was kind of clinically depressed for a while.
 I just sort of felt like maybe I'd gone down the wrong path somehow, and my dreams weren't working out.

 It goes: Pat and Mike are walking along the seashore, and they see that someone is drowning in the ocean.
 Pat jumps in and swims out to the guy, but then swims back again to shore.
 He swims out a second time to the guy and this time brings the guy in.
 Mike says, ‘Why’d you do that?’ and Pat says, ‘By God, before I could save him I had to save myself!’